-Originally the design of the exterior of the buildings involved polished concrete or ceramic material, Subsequently the architects changed their design of the exterior of the buildings to rough concrete.
+Chamberlin Powell and Bon may not have objected very hard.
+Pick hammered concrete did not have to be a compromise to them.
+They might even have preferred it.
 The use of crudely finished concrete had been championed by Le Corbusier.
 In one of his buildings, Maison Jaoul, Le Corbusier had used crude concrete barrel vaults combined with oak woodwork and rustic brickwork.
 Perhaps the architects included this building in their travels.
 Certainly the use of barrel-vaulted roofs for the terrace blocks is one of the most characteristic motifs of the Barbican.
 Chamberlin Powell & Bon first pioneered the pick-hammering of concrete in their earlier Golden Lane Estate development for the City.

 It was quite successful.
 Columns do seem to be single monolithic structures.
 But if you look closely at some of them you can still perceive the different parts beneath the surface.

-The other reason for the pick hammering was to ensure that the granite-based concrete would weather to a uniform stone grey colour with the minimum of streaking.
+One reason for the pick hammering was to ensure that the granite-based concrete would weather to a uniform stone grey colour with the minimum of streaking.
 In their 1959 report the architects said: